 But instead God gave him a cactus . . . .

 The man was sad.
-He didn't understand why his request was mistaken.
+He did not understand why his request was mistaken.
 Then he thought: God has too many people to care for . . . . and he decided not to question it.

 After some time, the man went to check on the answer to his request